hipe/tmx/lib/skylab/brazen/doc/issues/059-names.md

 in the past variously as "attribute", "parameter", "field" in our [#mh-053] various takes on this through history.

-`property_value` is one method you can use to get the actual value from the formal value's name.
+`property_value_via_symbol` is one method you can use to get the actual value from the formal value's name symbol.

 "argument" has two meanings: for one it is the values that actions hold and model, as opposed to the values that entities hold and model, which